Dr. and Coach Catana Starks, the coach profiled in our film From the Rough, passed

 - Governments at all levels need to take a zero-based look at every law and regulation, and to make a judgment as to whether they make sense.
 The presumption should be that a particular regulation is unnecessary, unless established otherwise.

 The biggest challenge for our representative democracy is to build a body of thought around new ways for elected officials to gather public support.
 We have evolved to a highly sophisticated system in which politicians have learned to “buy” votes by extracting money from many people, usually the most productive members of society who cannot shelter their income from taxes, and giving it to other people.
 The politicians benefit from this money transfer because they can get both the transferor that wants to reduce his or her future financial burden and the transferee that wants a bigger payout to contribute to their re-election campaign.
 This kind of system encourages bigger and, ultimately, wasteful government.
 Moreover, it leads to the gradual erosion of the productive sectors of our society.
 It also leads to cynicism on the part of the electorate, since those who gets more of the wealth transferred to them usually are those who kick back more of their money to the elected official.

-While the Democratic Party is more explicitly built on this form of what is sometimes called “crony capitalism,” many parts of the Republican Party share the same pathology.
+What is sometimes called “crony capitalism” is present in both parties, although the constituencies who benefit from it vary.
 When it is very expensive to campaign for office at all levels, it is too tempting to use power to control private sector activities to extract campaign contributions from people.

 At times, I feel like we need to convene a constitutional convention and start all over to adhere to the principles our Founding Fathers set out over 225 years ago.
 We became independent to get away from oppressive government, but, little by little, we have created new and modern forms of oppression, usually in the guise of trying to “protect” us from the normal frictions of day-to-day living around other people.